openmina/openmina/docs/alpha-testing-guide.md

 # Test Alpha Rust Node on Devnet

 This guide will walk you through running the **Alpha Rust Node** on Devnet using Docker.
-Follow these steps to set up the node and provide feedback on this Alpha release.
+Follow these steps to set up the node and [Provide Feedback](#4-provide-feedback) on this Alpha release.

 ## 1. Prerequisites